probabl-ai/skore/sphinx/user_guide/automatic_diagnostic.rst

 This check applies only to :class:`~skore.CrossValidationReport`.

-`skore` examines each fold's test scores across the report's default predictive metrics (timing metrics are excluded).
+`skore` examines each split's test scores across the report's default predictive metrics (timing metrics are excluded).
 For every metric, a `modified Z-score
 <https://en.wikipedia.org/wiki/Median_absolute_deviation#Relation_to_standard_deviation>`_
 based on the Median Absolute Deviation (MAD) is computed: